jaypipes/aws-api-tools/README.md

 | ListObjectsV2      | GET         |
 +--------------------+-------------+
 ```

 #### List API resource objects

 Resource objects are those objects that are "top-level" constructs in an API.
 These resource objects correspond to the core structures exposed in the API with
 Create, Read, Update and Delete operations.

-Use the `aws-api-tool api resources` command to list these resource objects:
+Use the `aws-api-tool list-resources <api>` command to list these resource objects:

 ```
-$ aws-api-tool api --service sqs resources
+$ aws-api-tool list-resources sqs
 +-------+
 | NAME  |
 +-------+